 The purpose of the Summer Practicum is to help prepare ACE Teachers to assume responsibility for their own classroom through extensive planning of instruction and reflections on their summer classroom experience.
 A teacher's instructional preparation and the practice of implementing effective instruction are both paramount in evaluating the progress of prospective teachers.
 ACE Teachers are expected to demonstrate growth in both planning and pedagogy during the summer practicum experience.
-A candidate unable to demonstrate growth in each area will, upon the recommendation of the supervising committee, be withdrawn from the M.Ed. program.
+A candidate unable to demonstrate growth in each area will be withdrawn from the M.Ed. program.
+This determination will be made by the Academic Director in consultation with some combination of the following: the Summer Practicum Supervisor, the Practicum Director, the Coordinator of Supervision, and/or the Director of Teacher Formation and Policy.